LeoOrozco/LeoOrozco/README.md

 ### Hi there 👋

+I'm a PhD student at CU Boulder working on plant systems biology. 🌱

 <!--
 **LeoOrozco/LeoOrozco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.